 The two systems - forest and sea - are inextricably and synergistically intertwined.

 Lowland valleys rise up to mountainous terrain, from which nutrients from decaying matter find their way into streams and rivers flowing into the sea providing nutrients to support marine life.

 The sea in turn, provides the rain, wind, and climatic conditions necessary to create and support the rainforest biome.

 As the sea air laden with moisture rises up the flanks of the nearby mountains, it cools and then precipitates as copious rainfall on the western flanks of the mountains.
 (A rainshadow may persist on the other side of the mountains.)

 The fervent growth and copious moisture within this rainy ecosystem, or biome, produces an abundance of pine needles, twigs and leafy matter that falls to the forest floor, decaying and providing rich soil to support a large ecosystem.
-The rain forest biome is rich enough to support all its denizens, including various migratory species as they journey through.
+The rain forest biome is rich enough to support all its denizens, including various migratory species.

 Over a hundred varieties of mosses festoon the branches of cedar, alder, Sitka spruce and Douglas firs while licorice fern, cat-tail moss and lungwort cling to the understory branches of big-leaf maples, vine maples and dogwood.
 All of that shades a carpet of lady ferns, lichens, liverwort and sword ferns, with the shamrock-shaped Oregon wood sorrel (Oxalis oregona) filling in the blanks.

 Cutthroat and steelhead trout populate the rivers, lakes and streams.
 Several species of salmon are keystone species within the temperate rain forest, the nutrients of their bodies feeding both plants and animals after each spawning season.